sombriks/sombriks-hq/src/privacy.md

 ---
 # Privacy policy

-- Third party vendors, including Google, use cookies to serve ads based on a user's prior visits to this website or other websites.
+- Third party vendors, including Google, use cookies to serve ads based on user's prior visits to this website or other mediums i offer.

 - Google's use of advertising cookies enables it and its partners to serve ads to you based on your visit to this site and/or other sites on the Internet.

+- The Google Analytics and Google Adsense technologies are used in this site and other mediums i offer.